A Lesson to Learn: Second Sight Medical Products Inc. (EYES)

 EYES’s Market Performance

-EYES stocks went down by -22.70% for the week, with a monthly drop of -31.90% and a quarterly performance of -4.67%, while its annual performance rate touched -65.95%.
-The volatility ratio for the week stands at 11.90% while the volatility levels for the past 30 days are set at 11.43% for Second Sight Medical Products Inc..
-The simple moving average for the period of the last 20 days is 33.39% for EYES stocks with a simple moving average of 131.23% for the last 200 days.
+EYES stocks went up by 529.41% for the week, with a monthly jump of 427.80% and a quarterly performance of 771.85%, while its annual performance rate touched 195.73%.
+The volatility ratio for the week stands at 96.49% while the volatility levels for the past 30 days are set at 31.99% for Second Sight Medical Products Inc..
+The simple moving average for the period of the last 20 days is 402.03% for EYES stocks with a simple moving average of 823.96% for the last 200 days.

 Analysts’ Opinion of EYES